whydinkov/ranlp-2019/README.md

 ## Features

-We have generated feature sets for both English and Bulgarian
+We have generated following feature sets for both English and Bulgarian:

 | Language | Feature set | Title | Text |
 |-------|----| ---|-------|